 - Network with industry professionals.
 You may not know it, but your own network is one of your most valuable assets.
 Simply engaging people you know can really help you grow.
 Also, don’t be afraid to reach out to folks in the industry whose work you find interesting.
 Attend virtual conferences, join industry groups on LinkedIn, and reach out to people in your network to see if they know of any open positions.

 - Reach out to logistics companies directly.
 The positions you want are out there, but it’s up to you to find them.
 But, it’s more important for you to find the company that you want to work for because culture and fit are as important as experience and qualifications.
 Reach out to companies that interest you and inquire about remote job opportunities.
+Learn the various logistics career paths offered by these companies to help you decide on the proper route.

 - Use social media.
 Social media is important for your job search.
 Just be sure that your footprint is buttoned up before you go making yourself super public.
 A weekend of beer pong with friends plastered all over your socials might not be the best thing.
 Follow logistics companies and industry professionals, engage with their content, and keep an eye out for job postings.

-Tips for optimizing your Remote Logistics job search
+Tips for optimizing your job search

 You now know where to look.
 Now, it’s time to figure out what you have to do to be seen and to ensure that your assets are up to speed: